Average 401(k) Balance by Age and Generation: The Complete Data

 | 67 | 10x salary | $750,000 |

-By these benchmarks, the average Gen X saver ($222,100) with a median household income of roughly $75,000 is at about 3x salary at age 45-60.
-Fidelity's guideline calls for 4-8x salary across that range, suggesting a meaningful gap for the typical Gen X household.
+By these benchmarks, the average Gen X saver ($222,100 on ~$75K income) is around 3x salary.
+Fidelity says they should be at 4-8x by that age.
+That's a meaningful gap.
+Salary across that range, suggesting a meaningful gap for the typical Gen X household.
 The Retirement Calculator can help you model whether your specific savings rate and timeline will close that gap.

 What If You Are Behind?

-Start with the match.
-If your employer offers a 401(k) match, contribute at least enough to capture it fully.
+Get the full match.
+Employer match is free money.
+Contribute at least enough to capture every dollar.
 The most common match structure is 100% of the first 3% and 50% of the next 2% of salary.
 Not contributing enough to get the full match is leaving free money on the table.
 As of Q4 2025, 88.1% of Fidelity plan participants received a company match.

-Increase contributions by 1% per year.
-Going from 6% to 15% of salary all at once can feel painful.
-Going from 6% to 7% is barely noticeable, especially if you time the increase with an annual raise.
+Bump 1% per year.
+Going from 6% to 15% overnight hurts.
+6% to 7% is barely noticeable, especially if you time the increase with an annual raise.
 At 1% per year, you reach the recommended 15% in under a decade.
 Many plans offer auto-escalation features that do this automatically.

-Stay invested through volatility.
-According to Fidelity, only 5.4% of 401(k) participants changed their asset allocation in Q4 2025 despite market volatility.
-The other 94.6% stayed the course.
+Don't panic-sell.
+Only 5.4% of participants changed their allocation in Q4 2025 despite market swings.
+The 94.6% who stayed the course.
 Historical data consistently shows that staying invested through downturns produces better long-term results than attempting to time the market.

 For a deeper look at retirement savings strategies and benchmarks, see our retirement savings by age guide and the FIRE Calculator for early retirement planning.